 - Go to one.newrelic.com > Browser > (select an app) > Page views.

-- If available, select the type of view for page load timing information as a chart (default), histogram, or percentile.
+- Select the type of view for page load timing information as a chart (default), histogram, or percentile.

 The page load timing process shows colored-coded details: